kalmhq/docs/versioned_docs/version-v0.1.0-alpha.4/install.md

 ## Compatibility

-Kalm is optimized to work with the latest version of Kuberenetes (currently 1.18.x), and is backwards compatible down to 1.14.x
+Kalm is optimized to work with the latest version of Kubernetes (currently 1.18.x), and is backwards compatible down to 1.14.x

 | Kalm version | k8s 1.14.x | k8s 1.15.x | k8s 1.16.x | k8s 1.17.x | k8s 1.18.x |
 | ------------ | ---------- | ---------- | ---------- | ---------- | ---------- |